 Pam has worked in autism education for over 15 years.
 She has developed individualized curricula for school-based, home-based, and community instruction.
 In addition to working directly with individuals who have autism, she has supervised and trained others to work with people across the autism spectrum.
 Pam has coordinated programming and developed instructional plans designed to help people with autism learn skills that foster greater independence and meaningful, satisfying community participation.
 Pam developed the curriculum for, and taught, an undergraduate special education course on autism at Seton Hall University.
 She has been part of grant-funded autism research and worked on a team awarded a New Jersey Governor’s Council on Autism Grant.
 Pam was part of a small group that started a school for children with autism.
 She is on the advisory board of the Autism Center at Lehigh University.
 Prior to working in the autism field, Pam was in general education, and she recruited for the financial services industry.
 Pam holds a BA in Government from Lehigh University, a master’s degree in Education from Hunter College, and completed her post-master’s course work in Applied Behavior Analysis at Caldwell University

 Pat worked as the Director of the Cancer Center at Saint Barnabas Medical Center located in Livingston, NJ and has over 25 years of healthcare administration experience.
 In 2016, she received the Healthcare Advocate of the Year award from Hudson Milestones, as well as a citation from Hudson County, for her creation and implementation of the Special Needs Ambassador Program at Barnabas Health.
 This program was created to raise awareness and to assist individuals with special needs and their families navigate throughout the hospital to remove barriers and promote a better patient experience.
 Pat has a Master’s degree in Industrial/Organizational Psychology from NYU as well as a Postbaccalaureate Certificate in Applied Behavior Analysis from Caldwell University.
 Pat has worked for early intervention and developed, coordinated, and implemented individualized instruction and programming in families’ homes to enhance independence and increase learning.
-In 2006, alongside Pam, she was part of a small group of parents who started a school for children with autism ages 3-21 and is currently serving on the Board of Directors.
+In 2006, alongside Pam, she was part of a small group of parents who started a school for children with autism ages 3-21, for which she was also a member of the Board of Directors.